bchavezgd/task-runners-talk/readme.md

 }
 ```

-This is set up to watch all folders, and files, in the sass folder and whenever Grunt detects a change, it runs the tasks speficied, with the defined options.
+This is set up to watch all folders, and files, in the sass folder and whenever Grunt detects a change, it runs the tasks specified, with the defined options.
 To get that started, I just goto my command line and use:

     $ grunt watch